 SA Water was established as a Public Corporation on 1 July 1995 under the South Australian Water Corporation Act 1994.
 SA Water’s operations are guided by legislation, the most significant include:

 The Essential Services Commission of South Australia is the independent economic regulator for the water industry.
-It sets service standards and revenue levels for water and sewerage services provided by us.
+It sets service standards and revenue levels for water and sewerage services we provide.

 SA Health sets and monitors standards for drinking water quality and regulates recycled water use in the state.

-The Office of the Technical Regulator sets standards and requirements for water and sewerage infrastructure, and the operation of that infrastructure, to ensure public safety.
+The Office of the Technical Regulator is responsible for ensuring minimum industry standards and requirements for installation and operation of water and sewerage infrastructure are met, ensuring public and environment safety.

-The Environment Protection Authority sets standards for acceptable discharge from SA Water’s used water treatment facilities and monitors our operations and activities to minimise impact on the environment.
+The Environment Protection Authority sets standards for acceptable discharge from SA Water’s wastewater treatment facilities and monitors our operations and activities to minimise impact on the environment.

 The Department for Environment and Water regulates access to natural water sources, protects water catchments and native vegetation and is the state body responsible for the River Murray as part of the Murray-Darling Basin.

 The Board is appointed under the South Australian Water Corporation Act 1994 to govern the business on behalf of the State Government, reporting to the Minister for Environment and Water.
 The Board sets the strategic direction and monitors performance, driving efficiency and protecting our long-term viability in accordance with the Public Corporations Act 1993.

 The following Board directors, appointed by the Governor of South Australia, served during 2018-19:

 Day-to-day management of the business is delegated by the Board through the Chief Executive to the Senior Leadership Team.
 Pursuant to section 18 of the South Australian Water Corporation Act 1994, the Minister has delegated authority to the Board of SA Water to approve procurements of up to $10 million and expenditure up to $4 million on any one project.